Previous

 How to join an NHS staff bank in Scotland

-To become a future doctor, you’ll need to complete a degree in medicine.
-You can meet the entry requirements through hard work, planning, and choosing the right route to medical school for you.
+To become a future doctor, you'll start your education and training pathway with a degree in medicine.
+You can meet the entry requirements through hard work, planning, and choosing the right route to medical school.

-As you research your options for studying medicine, you’ll notice that medical degrees can have different abbreviations.
+As you research your options for studying Medicine, you'll notice that undergraduate medical degrees can have different abbreviations.
 MBChB and MBBS both mean Bachelor of Medicine and Bachelor of Surgery.
 They are equivalent qualifications at SCQF level 10.

 Scotland needs to have an inclusive and diverse medical workforce from various backgrounds.
-Many students apply directly from school, but to support widening access to medicine, there are various paths to becoming a future doctor.
+Many students apply directly from school, but there are various paths to becoming a future doctor.

 If you're at school, you can apply to study Medicine at university after you complete your Highers or A levels.
 It's the most common route if you're confident in meeting the medical school entry requirements.